 One downside is that the park’s close proximity to Edmonton means it gets busy on summer weekends.
 For some people, the lake’s poor condition for swimming could also be a downside.

-Overall though, Miquelon Lake Provincial Park is well worth visiting on a day trip or for a few nights of camping.
+Overall though, Miquelon Lake Provincial Park is well worth visiting on a day trip from Edmonton or for a few nights of camping.

 Tips for Visiting Miquelon Lake Provincial Park